dns3l/dns3l-core/doc/cli/README-en.txt

     --command cert

     currently supported subcommands
-        -- subcommands ca       output all supported CAs -- subcommands list     print all certificates of the "dns3l" instance -- subcommands claim    transfer a certificate request to acme -- subcommands get      download a certificate from "dns3l" -- subcommands del      deleting a Certificate on acme
+        -- subcommands listca   output all supported CAs -- subcommands list     print all certificates of one supportted ca from this acme instance -- subcommands claim    transfer a certificate request to acme -- subcommands get      download a certificate from "dns3l" -- subcommands del      deleting a Certificate on acme